janavianand/railsGame/README.md

 * To run the application, clone the repo
     * Install the dependencies using
       ```docker-compose run web```
-    * TO build the image
+    * To build the image
       ``` docker-compose build```
     * To create database
       ```docker-compose run web bundle exec rake db:create```